Ne00n/smokeping-mtr-alert/README.md

 ## Installation

-This script requires that MTR and sendmail are installed and available on the path of the user running SmokePing.
+This script requires that MTR and curl are installed and available on the path of the user running SmokePing.

 `smokeping-mtr-alert` should be placed in a directory that is readable by the SmokePing user (such as `/usr/local/bin`), and marked as executable.
 As SmokePing does not permit arguments to be passed to alert scripts you may wish to use a wrapper script to override configuration (such as the destination e-mail address or system name).
 An example wrapper script is provided in `smokeping-mtr-alert-wrapper`.